Spay & Neuter Services

 Don't litter, Spay or Neuter!

 We all agree: puppies and kittens are adorable, angelic and priceless.
 Sadly, there are also just too few homes for the many puppies and kittens born each year.
-This over-population leads to many healthy puppies and kittens dying each year just because they don't have a home.
+This over-population leads to many healthy puppies and kittens being euthanized or dying from other causes each year just because they don't have a home.
 Reproductive maturity in unaltered pets also poses major health risks in both males and females, so unless breeding is definitely in your pet's future, it is essential to spay or neuter your pet.

 Unless you are planning on showing and breeding your pure-bred, AKC registered pet, your pet should be spayed or neutered between 4 and 6 months of age, when they are old enough to be quite safe for surgery but before they become reproductively mature.
 While it is never too late to reap many health benefits from spaying or neutering, it is safest and best to alter your pet before he or she turns 6 months old.
 Surgery on "pediatric" pets is also lower risk and less complicated (and so less costly) because of the smaller size of the patient, the relative good health of younger pets and the lack of influence of complicating hormones.